mnagdycnn/longer-permalinks/readme.txt

 == Changelog ==

 = 0.9 =
-* Testing, testing, testing
+* More testing

 = 0.3 =
-* Handle errors making it more robust
+* Graceful handling of any errors

 = 0.2 =
 * Bug fix